Pound swings wildly as Prime Minister Theresa May calls for early election

 Public support for May's political opponents -- the Labour Party and the Liberal Democrats -- remains at very low levels in the wake of the June referendum on Britain's membership in the EU.

-May said she wants the election to be held June 8.
+The election will be held June 8.